-Yet your questionnaire answers reveal something noteworthy.
-It seems that when you are reminded to slow down, seems that when you are reminded to slow down, you are really appreciative!
+HOW YOU NOTICE YOUR OWN PACE, AND HOW YOU BALANCE RAPID RESPONSE WITH MAKING TIME TO PONDER AND REFLECT BEFORE ACTING.
+AND HOW THIS MAKES YOU FEEL.
+Yet your questionnaire answers reveal something noteworthy: It seems that when you are reminded to slow down, you are really appreciative.
 It makes you feel better, more relaxed or lowers your stress levels.
 If this is the case, it is a valuable experience that may be the portal to a more peaceful pace.